lyndon025/playtested/src/content/article/legacy/2023-05-31-cute-girls-in-a-gacha-shooter--closed-beta-impressions---snowbreak-containment-zone.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-31-cute-girls-in-a-gacha-shooter-closed-beta-impressions-snowbreak-containment-zone
+title: 'Cute girls in a gacha shooter | Closed Beta Impressions - Snowbreak: Containment Zone'
+game: 'Closed Beta Impressions - Snowbreak: Containment Zone'
 description: 'In Snowbreak: Containment Zone, the player assumes the role of an Adjutant, navigating the mysterious and devastated ‘containment zone’ while controlling a squad of waifu heroes with diverse skills, gun types, and abilities.
 The game features a gacha system for unlocking and acquiring new heroes, each with their own unique traits and tiers.'
 featured: false
 pubDate: 2023-05-31
 tags:
   - action
   - adventure
   - closed-beta-impressions-snowbreak-containment-zone
   - mobile
   - pc
   - rpg
   - taptap
 thumb: ''
-title: 'Cute girls in a gacha shooter | Closed Beta Impressions - Snowbreak: Containment Zone'
-game: 'Closed Beta Impressions - Snowbreak: Containment Zone'
 ---

 In Snowbreak: Containment Zone, the player assumes the role of an Adjutant, navigating the mysterious and devastated ‘containment zone’ while controlling a squad of waifu heroes with diverse skills, gun types, and abilities.
 The game features a gacha system for unlocking and acquiring new heroes, each with their own unique traits and tiers.

 Currently in closed beta testing for the PC and Android platforms starting today, I had the opportunity to try out the PC version for a quick spin.